-Ghee has received certifications in Women’s Leadership from Harvard University and Diversity and Inclusion certification from Cornell University.
-She is the recipient of honors from numerous organizations including; Multichannel News 2019 Wonder Woman, Working Mother of the Year Award Class of 2018, The ADCOLOR Change Agent Award and The American Advertising Federation Mosaic Role Model of the Year Award.
+Ghee has received honors from; Multichannel News 2019 Wonder Woman, Working Mother of the Year Award Class of 2018, The ADCOLOR Change Agent Award and The American Advertising Federation Mosaic Role Model of the Year Award.

 Michele Ghee says Follow Up in a Different Way

 Michele Thornton Ghee on How to Be Your Best Self